bgoonz/docs-collection/github/billing/managing-your-github-billing-settings/adding-information-to-your-receipts.md

 ---
 title: Adding information to your receipts
-intro: 'You can add extra information to your {% data variables.product.product_name %} receipts, such as tax or accounting information required by your company or country.'
+intro: "You can add extra information to your {% data variables.product.product_name %} receipts, such as tax or accounting information required by your company or country."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/adding-information-to-your-receipts
   - /articles/can-i-add-my-credit-card-number-to-my-receipts/